Kelantan: Chinese

-The village of Kampung Tok'kong in the Kelantan state of Malaysian is well known for a historically significant Chinese Temple known as Seng Choon Kiong.
+The village of Kampung Tok'kong in the Kelantan state of Malaysian is well known for a historically significant Chinese temple known as Seng Choon Kiong.
 25 km from Kota Bharu, it is located within a paddy field village with a population of around 500 person.
-The temple is approximately 300 years old.
-It is dedicated to the worship of the Goddess Matsu.
-Every year on the equivalent date to 23 March on the Chinese Calendar, the birthday of Mazu is commemorated with concerts, lion dance, Carrying god ride 'Kheng kiu', 'siam hee' and also wayang kulit show for three days.
+The temple is approximately 300 years old and is dedicated to the worship of the goddess Mazu.
+Every year on the equivalent date to 23 March on the Chinese calendar, the birthday of Mazu is commemorated with concerts, lion dance, carrying god ride 'Kheng kiu', 'siam hee' and also wayang kulit show for three days.
 Chinese and Mazu followers visit the temple to pay homage to Mazu, to offer prayers for health and wealth, as well as for personal safety and security and eat Kampung Tokkong most famous 'Bak hong'.

 Unlike the Chinese in other parts of Malaysia, Kelantanese Chinese prefer to conduct their wedding party at home rather than at a restaurant.
 This reflects their mindset that their presence to celebrate the newly weds is more important than the wedding banquet.
-And also make it a gathering ceremony to celebrate the angsu 'red/ happiness'. the more guest mean the house owner is more respectable.
+And also make it a gathering ceremony to celebrate the angsu 'red/ happiness'.
+The amount of guests relate to how respectable the house owner is.
 This is further proven by their generosity of the money gifts from the newly weds.
 Usually the wedding ceremony begins on Thursday night and proceeds until the next morning because the weekend holiday is Friday in Kelantan.
-For good luck, the groom has to bring home the bride before 12 noon on the Friday with flowers decorate car.
+For good luck, the groom has to bring home the bride before 12 noon on the Friday in a car decorated with flowers.

-Most Chinese villagers bury their deceased ones at the local town cemetery.
+Most Chinese villagers bury their dead at the local town cemetery.
 Others cremate the dead at the nearest Wat.
-If the deceased is old, a three-day funeral ceremony and memorial is conducted, complete with chanting from the monks.
-But if the deceased is of the younger generation, they are either buried or cremated as soon as possible.
-They also offers prayers for anniversary for the death. example: for Villager in Kampung Tok'kong also have cemetery known as 'Chiakka sua' located nearby Kampung Tok'kong. and one of the biggest cemetery in kelantan is 'Fu Long Shan' located in nearby kem desa pahlawan.
+If the deceased was old, a three-day funeral ceremony and memorial is conducted, complete with chanting from the monks.
+But if the deceased was of the younger generation, they are either buried or cremated as soon as possible.
+They also offers prayers for anniversary for the death.

 Indians

 Indians are known to be one of the smallest ethnic groups in Kelantan.
-During the colonial period of the British government, the Indians were brought in to Kelantan to work in rubber estates around Gua Musang and Tanah Merah as labourers.
+During British rule, Indians were brought in to Kelantan to work in rubber estates around Gua Musang District and Tanah Merah as labourers.

 Orang Asli

-Orang Asli, mostly Temiar, are people who have lived in the forests of Kelantan and Perak for thousands of years.
+Orang Asli, mostly Temiar people, are people who have lived in the forests of Kelantan and Perak for thousands of years.
 Some of the Temiar maintain traditional beliefs in their natural surroundings and other forms of animist elements.
 Other Orang Asli ethnic groups that live in Kelantan are Jahais, Bateks and Mendriqs.